Blackjack Basics Updated Guide: How to Play Blackjack

 • Manage your betting while you get a feel for the game.
 Additionally, keep your loss and winnings self-limits in mind.

 • Remember that the game is still randomised.
 Do not expect always to win.
-However, when you’re on a losing streak, it may be time to reassess your playstyle.
+However, it may be time to reassess your playstyle when you’re on a losing streak.

-• Leave the table once your limits have been reached.
+• Leave the table once you have reached your limits.
 Once you accumulate some experience, start studying deviation scenarios and charts.

-• Try to develop your betting system by applying a few consecrated techniques.
-The double deck Blackjack strategy can be an easy one to start with.
+• Develop your betting system by applying a few consecrated techniques.
+The double-deck Blackjack strategy can be an easy one to start with.

 • And this is it.
 You know all the Blackjack basics.
 You also have a way of developing your Blackjack strategy.
 Just like that, you have started your casino Blackjack career.